 - Applicants must submit an official transcript from every higher education institution they have ever attended (except WMU).

-The application does not require graduate test scores or recommendations.
+The application does not require GRE test scores.

 Questions?
 Contact the Department of Educational Leadership, Research and Technology graduate office at (269) 387-3893 or Diane Bourgeois.